 If, however, you want to simply sit and relax (you’re on holiday after all), there are some brilliant places to pop into for delicious food and wine – one of which is La Coquerie, which does not have a menu, but instead has a daily feature of the market’s freshest and finest produce.

 Located near the border of Spain and bisected by the Garonne River, Toulouse is known as La Ville Rose or the Pink City, due to the pink-hued stones used to construct so many of the city’s gorgeous buildings.

-This is an ideal spot for anyone who wants to explore southern French culture and cuisine to its max, but isn’t so keen on the crowds that with other (bigger) French cities, making it one of the best places in France to visit for a more relaxed city break.
+This is an ideal spot for anyone who wants to explore southern French culture and cuisine to its max but isn’t so keen on the crowds as with other (bigger) French cities, making it one of the best places in France to visit for a more relaxed city break.

 The Basilica of Saint Sernin is widely considered to be one of the most impressive churches in the entire country, while the city square is always a great spot for a leisurely jaunt and some fantastic street food.